-This light tells you that the Transmission Control Switch (O/D) to the right of the gearshift lever has been pushed.
+This light tells you that the Transmission Control Switch (TCS) has been pushed.
 When the light is on, the transmission will not shift into overdrive.
-Depressing the button to the right of the shifter will return the vehicle to "overdrive on" mode.
+Depressing the control will return the vehicle to "overdrive on" mode.
 The transmission will be in the "overdrive on" mode when the vehicle is started even if the O/D OFF mode was selected when the vehicle was last shut off.
-For more information see Driving Your Mustang.